wilmixjemin8/JAVA1.0/README.md

  j)  JAVA1.0  also  support  Loosley  coupling  ..

+ k)  JAVA1.0  also  support  int ,float  digits  of  length  1 * 10  ^ 10000.

+ So  this  is  the  major   Advantage  of  JAVA1.0.

+ l)  It  Saves  Time  and  Cost...

  Note:  One   should  learn   CDollar  to  focus   on JAVA1.0  Technology.
  ----
  after   that  JAVA  Professionals   will  focus  on  JSHARP Technology